karroge10/Loomi-Clothing-Detection-Website/loomi-clothing-analyzer/README.md

 For debugging API requests:
 1. Open DevTools (F12)
-2. Go to Network tab
+2. Go to Console tab to check if API key is loaded
-3. Upload an image and view requests
+3. Go to Network tab to view requests and headers
+4. Verify that `Authorization` header is present in requests

+**Console logs:**
+- `API Base URL:` - Shows the configured API base URL
+- `API Key available:` - Shows whether the API key is loaded (true/false)

 ## 📄 License